Write for Society & AI — Guest Contributions on Artificial Intelligence, Education, and Society

 - Promotional content for AI products, platforms, or services

-- Content generated entirely by AI without substantial human authorship and critical judgment
+- Content generated entirely or predominantly by AI without substantial human authorship and critical judgment

 - Writing that lacks a discernible argument, position, or grounding in lived or scholarly experience